 Each print on copper alloy are ICS flag standard forms but multilayered, like photographic film.
 Creating compositions from randomised sources like current news headlines, but inspired by design elements and movements of the twentieth century such as Plasticism and Dada, and the Bauhaus school.
 Influences are Anni Albers, Mondrian, Schwitters and designer Peter Saville.
 The copper prints are mostly in the standard size of vinyl or disc sleeves and use industrial printing techniques for printing direct onto copper alloys.

-Two copper pieces were in the open exhibition, YELLOW, in An Tobar Gallery from 2 Nov - 21 Dec 2019.
+Two copper pieces were included in the open exhibition, YELLOW, in An Tobar Gallery from 2 Nov - 21 Dec 2019.

 Two compositions from the copper print series were selected for the 121st Society of Scottish Artists exhibition at the Royal Scottish Academy in 2018-19.